Essex County College Facts

 At the completion of 12 credits, non-matriculated students are advised to meet with an academic counselor to review the requirements and complete the necessary paperwork for matriculation.

 This is a great option for those who want to obtain a new skill for work, or just to learn something new for themselves.
-Credits obtained by non-matriculated students can be transferred into a degree program, or transferred to a different college, just as they normally would.
+Credits obtained by non-matriculated students can be transferred into a degree program, or transferred to a different college.